RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - TERMINOLOGY
     - Terminate def/ Termination def
       - Used to describe the legal effect of:
-      -  A party’s decision to end a contract because of breach or repudiation.
+      -  A party's decision to end a contract because of breach or repudiation.
       -  A frustrating event.
     - Rescind def / rescission def
-      - Used to describe the legal effect of a party’s decision to void a contract because of a vitiating factor.
+      - Used to describe the legal effect of a party's decision to void a contract because of a vitiating factor.
     - Highfield Property Investments Pty Ltd v Commercial & Residential Developments (SA) Pty Ltd [2012] SASC 165
-      - The word “rescission” is ambiguous.
-It is sometimes used to encompass not only “rescission” ab initio for misrepresentation but also “rescission” prospectively for breach and sometimes just to refer to “rescission” ab initio for misrepresentation.
+      - The word "rescission" is ambiguous.
+It is sometimes used to encompass not only "rescission" ab initio for misrepresentation but also "rescission" prospectively for breach and sometimes just to refer to "rescission" ab initio for misrepresentation.
-        - For clarity, I use that term exclusively to denote a rescission which has the effect of avoiding the contract (and actions taken under it) from the outset (eg for misrepresentation) and I use the term “termination” to denote a termination of future performance only (or dissolution) of the contract (eg for breach).
+        - For clarity, I use that term exclusively to denote a rescission which has the effect of avoiding the contract (and actions taken under it) from the outset (eg for misrepresentation) and I use the term "termination" to denote a termination of future performance only (or dissolution) of the contract (eg for breach).
   - TERMINATION
     - Parties are released from further performance – contract not voided.
     -  Rights unconditionally acquired before termination are enforceable.